xp-forge/json/README.md

 }
 ```

-If you get a huge object, you can also process it sequentially using the `pairs()` method:
+If you get a huge object, you can also process it sequentially using the `pairs()` method.
+This will parse a single key/value pair at a time.

 ```php
 $conn= new HttpConnection(...);